OpenTermsArchive/docs/content/terms/declarations-maintenance.en.md

 ## How to get the `validUntil` date from an issue

-1. Go to the open issue and scroll to the last comment from `OTA-Bot`.
+1. Go to the open issue and scroll to the last action from `OTA-Bot` (comment or issue opening).

 2. On the date of this comment, right-click "inspect" to open your browser's code inspector.